-- Chemistry of corrosion
+- Corrosion cell and the chemistry of corrosion

 - Metallurgical and mechanical design factors that influence corrosion rate